2026 Perinatal Mental Health Conference!

 (Choose one of the following options:)

-Option 1: Laura M. Wood, MA, LMHC, CST - Working with Sexual Trauma Within the Reproductive Period Part 2
+Option 1: In “The Theatre” Laura M. Wood, MA, LMHC, CST - Changing Perspectives when working with Sexual trauma

-Option 2: Emily Pardy, LMFT, PMH-C - Vicarious Trauma in Perinatal Work: When Their Birth Stories Become Our Nightmares
+Option 2: In “The Library” Emily Pardy, LMFT, PMH-C - Vicarious Trauma in Perinatal Work: When Their Birth Stories Become Our Nightmares

 Follow the link below to register and indicate whether you are hoping to attend virtually or in person.